 Ronald Pierre

-March on Ponchatoula Creek can be feast or famine. the spawn is in ful effect now and bass should be out of the deeper waters and into the shallows.
-Creature baits are always a good choice during the spawn.
+May on Ponchatoula Creek can be a challenge The hard rains associated with the fronts that come through have done a number on the creek and muddied up the water from the north to the south end.
+Some sac-au-lait are showing up but only those seasoned anglers who know where the deeper holes are seem to be having the most success.
+Bass fishing is average at best on the creek this month.
+Creature baits are always a good choice when targeting spawing bass but crank-baits may work better witht he low visabulity water.
 On warmer days look for bass busting shad on the surface in the main channel of the creek.
-Anglers should be able to locate catfish in March and catch good numbers whether by pole or trot-lines.
+Anglers should be able to locate catfish in May and catch good numbers whether by pole or trot-lines.
 Basically any bait will work.
 Stick to the deep channels and be patient.
 Always keep an eye on the rainfall around the creek as the water will muddy in a hurry!

 Todd Oalman